yegor256/blog/_drafts/pitch.md

   and there is nothing left.
 Also, it's more fun to invest into a group of people &mdash; investors look more serious in that case.

+  * **Positive Thinking**.
+  Never say anything bad about anything or anyone.
+You literally have to be 100% positive.
+That competitor who is stealing your customers is "such a nice guy".
+That cup of coffee made out of some dark powder is "very delicious".
+The programmers from Pakistan you found on Upwork for $10/hour are "absolutely awesome".
+The marketing plan you invented yesterday is "simply great".
+Never admit any mistakes, risks, or threats.
+Simply ignore them.
+Stay positive.
+Investors like that.

   * **Market**.
   You have to mention that the market is absolutely huge.
 At least a hundred billion dollars.
 They won't be able to check anyway.
 Actually, nobody